 Additionally, our one-of-a-kind interactive map illustrates positivity rates and trend lines since 2007 in urine drug testing across all 50 states.
 You can search by zip code and year for illicit drugs such as 6-AM (heroin metabolite), amphetamines, cocaine, marijuana, opiates, and PCP at DTIDrugMap.com.

 Media coverage for the Drug Testing Index includes an exclusive story by The Wall Street Journal.
-Other media coverage includes Fortune, The Washington Post, The Washington Post: The Health 202, The Washington Post: Small Business, 24/7 Wall St., Society of Human Resource Management (SHRM), HR Dive, Business Insurance, Insurance Journal, EHS Today, Transport Topics, Occupational Health and Safety, Health + Safety (NCS), HR Executive, Dallas News, Houston Chronicle, The Boston Globe, The Seattle Times, Hartford Business, Las Vegas Review Journal, FOX 59 Indianapolis, NBC Indianapolis, Colorado Springs Gazette, ColoradoPolitics.com, Des Moines Register, The Fix, Westword, ROI NJ, F3 News, Albuquerque Business Journal, Akron Beacon Journal, Midland Telegraph Reporter, Colorado Public Radio, Wisconsin Public Radio, The Gazette: Eastern Iowa; Austin American Statesman, Superior Telegram, Mondaq Business Journal, The Press of Atlantic City, Daily Mail, Commercial Carrier Journal, Industry Week, Tech Times, Dayton Daily News, Material Handling & Logistics, Work Comp Central, Lifezette, ESR NEWS, Sector Publishing Intelligence (UK), Smart Approaches to Marijuana, American Pharmaceutical Association, and PR Newswire.
+Other media coverage includes Fortune, The Washington Post, The Washington Post: The Health 202, The Washington Post: Small Business, 24/7 Wall St., Society of Human Resource Management (SHRM), HR Dive, Business Insurance, Insurance Journal, EHS Today, Transport Topics, Occupational Health and Safety, Health + Safety (NCS), HR Executive, Dallas News, Houston Chronicle, The Boston Globe, The Seattle Times, Hartford Business, Las Vegas Review Journal, FOX 59 Indianapolis, NBC Indianapolis, Colorado Springs Gazette, ColoradoPolitics.com, Des Moines Register, The Fix, Westword, ROI NJ, F3 News, Albuquerque Business Journal, Akron Beacon Journal, Midland Telegraph Reporter, Colorado Public Radio, Wisconsin Public Radio, The Gazette: Eastern Iowa; Austin American Statesman, Superior Telegram, Mondaq Business Journal, The Press of Atlantic City, The Post and Courier, Daily Mail, Commercial Carrier Journal, Industry Week, Tech Times, Dayton Daily News, Material Handling & Logistics, Work Comp Central, Lifezette, ESR NEWS, Sector Publishing Intelligence (UK), Smart Approaches to Marijuana, American Pharmaceutical Association, and PR Newswire.

 Visit our newsroom for the full press release and other news from Quest.